IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 The main feature of JQt that most other REPLs don&rsquo;t have is a mutable history.
 JQt allows the user to treat the entire page as editable.
 You can go to a previous line and edit or delete it if desired.
-Deletion is the main thing I use this for &mdash; removing a lengthy output or failed solution from the page to keep it clean.
+Deletion is the main thing I use this for&mdash;removing a lengthy output or failed solution from the page to keep it clean.
 I also often prepare gists in the terminal, since it allows for writing text in comments alongside actually running code easily.

 The ability to edit history is a double-edged sword.
 It is possible for the user to edit the output or a prompt in a way that is misleading later.
 So far this hasn&rsquo;t bitten me, and J does keep a separate log of inputs, but it is a potential issue.

-An improvement here could be to basically copy the way a [Jupyter notebook][jupyter] handles it &mdash; by having cells.
+An improvement here could be to basically copy the way a [Jupyter notebook][jupyter] handles it&mdash;by having cells.
 In fact, there is a way to run [J inside a Jupyter notebook][J-jupyter].
 I have played around with it a bit, but I haven&rsquo;t switched to using it full-time.
 Ultimately, by allowing the user to remove or replace bits of history that aren&rsquo;t useful, but not letting them edit the output directly, the most sensible balance is probably struck.

 JQt also comes with in-built support for debugging, running snippets, project management, as one would expect from an IDE, although it is a bit less clear than other IDEs.
-This is all useful stuff one would (and should, from a serious language) expect nowadays, and the best part is definitely the interactive terminal &mdash; especially the deletable history &mdash; in my opinion.
+This is all useful stuff one would (and should, from a serious language) expect nowadays, and the best part is definitely the interactive terminal&mdash;especially the deletable history&mdash;in my opinion.

 ### `^:` Power of verb conjunction